Folio Studio

 The current format is ISBN-13 (13 digits).
 It's often displayed with hyphens for readability: 978-X-XXXXXX-XX-X. The hyphens separate the EAN prefix (978 or 979), the registration group (language/country area), the publisher identifier, the title number, and the check digit.

 ISBN-10 is obsolete.
-Some older databases still use it, but all new publications must use ISBN-13.
+Some older databases still use it as a cross-reference, but all new publications must use ISBN-13.
+Since 2007, the ISBN-10 format has not been issued for new publications.

 Common Scenarios

-Publishing ebook-only on Amazon and Kobo: no ISBN needed.
-The platforms manage their own cataloguing.
+Publishing ebook-only on Amazon KDP and Kobo: no ISBN needed.
+The platforms manage their own cataloguing through ASIN and internal identifiers.

 FAQ

 It depends on your country.
 Free in France (AFNIL) and Canada (Library and Archives Canada).
 In the US, $125 for one or $295 for a block of 10 via Bowker.
-In the UK, from £89 via Nielsen.
+In the UK, from £89 + VAT via Nielsen.
+Australia and New Zealand: similar to US prices via Thorpe-Bowker.

 Can I use the same ISBN for my epub and my print edition?

-No. Each format (epub, paperback, hardcover) must have its own ISBN.
+No. Each format (epub, paperback, hardcover, audiobook) must have its own ISBN.
 If you publish both versions of your book, you'll need two separate ISBNs.
+This rule is enforced by Bowker, Nielsen and AFNIL alike.

 Is my ISBN valid internationally?